amiraTech/2Rescue/README.md

 ## 🔑 Key Features

-* **Dynamic Weather & Alerts Page:** The alerts page is powered by the WeatherAPI.com Forecast API.
+* **A Weather & Alerts Page:** The alerts page is powered by the WeatherAPI.com Forecast API.
 It displays a 3-day weather forecast for London and shows any active national disaster alerts if they are present in the API response.
-* **Cloud-Connected Request Form:** The "Request Help" form uses controlled components in React.
+* **A Cloud-Connected Request Form:** The "Request Help" form uses controlled components in React.
 On submission, the data is sent to a `requests` collection in a Cloud Firestore database, including a server timestamp.
-* **Dynamic Homepage Banner:** The homepage features a banner that only appears if the live API is reporting active disaster alerts, providing immediate notice of critical events.
+* **A Homepage Banner:** The homepage features a banner that only appears if the live API is reporting active disaster alerts, providing immediate notice of critical events.
-* **Responsive UI:** Styled with pure CSS and a Flexbox-based layout for a clean and responsive experience on both desktop and mobile devices.
+* **A Responsive UI:** Styled with pure CSS and a Flexbox-based layout for a clean and responsive experience on both desktop and mobile devices.

 ```